xd7fx/V-TAC/README.md

 - 📊 Deep learning for player embeddings
 - 🧠 Fully autonomous LLM assistant
 - ⚽ Deployment in real matches with clubs

----

-Would you like this version:
-- As `README.md` ready for GitHub?
-- Exported as PDF with design?
-- Translated to Arabic as well?

-Let me know — I can generate it instantly 💪